sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-push/cp-mobile-dev-kit-push.md

 1. You can create a client by running `create-client.cmd` and providing the path to a valid `.mdkproject` directory.

     ![MDK](img_017.1.2.PNG)

+    >You can run the `create-client cmd` from any directory.
+The resulting MDK client will be created in the directory where the `create-client cmd` is run from.

 2. Once the `create-client.cmd` script executed successfully, you will see **Application ready** message in terminal console.